MohamedEssam4444/IAAC_Puppet/README.md

 `r10 deploy environmnet -p`
 * **environmnet.conf**:
 * Contain Modulepath
 * This is one of the key settings in environment.conf file.
-All the directors defined in modulepath are by default loaded by Puppet.
-This is the path location from where Puppet loads its modules
+All the directories defined in modulepath are by default loaded by Puppet.
+This is the path location from where Puppet loads its modules where this directory hold custom profiles used later by nodes
-* needs to explicitly set this up
+* needs to explicitly set this up to tell r10k where it will deploy Forge modules .
 * **Manifests**:
 * contain files that store roles we want to apply, those files end with .pp extension
 * In puppet, all the programs are written in Ruby programming language and added with an extension of .pp is known as manifests.
 The full form of .pp is the puppet program.